Bayesian Embeddings for Few-Shot Open World Recognition: Problem Statement

-Open-World Recognition is a multi-task problem consisting of 3 key components.
-A solution must be capable of classifying known-known classes, detecting unknown-unknown classes and incrementally incorporating new information in order to classify unknown-known classes.
+With this aim in mind, we build on the \textit{open-world recognition} (OWR) setting~\cite{bendale2015openworld}.
+Open-world recognition is a multi-task problem consisting of 3 key components: classes that have been seen in prior, offline training must be successfully classified, novel classes must be detected, and recurring novel classes appearing in the online phase must be learned to enable successful classification.
+To formalize these goals, we adopt the class taxonomy proposed by~\cite{geng2020recent} as follows\footnote{We narrow the taxonomy to just the elements relevant to few-shot learning.
+References to side- and attribute-information are omitted because adjacent domains such as zero-shot learning are not within the scope of this work.}: \begin{itemize} \item \textbf{Known-known classes}, which have labeled data available at training time. \item \textbf{Unknown-known classes}, which have no labeled data available at training time, however, labels are available at test time. \item \textbf{Unknown-unknown classes}, which have no labeled data available at either training time or test time.
+Note that in the OWR setting, once a label is provided, unknown-unknown classes will transition to unknown-known classes. \end{itemize} A solution must be capable of classifying known-known classes, detecting unknown-unknown classes and incrementally incorporating new information in order to improve classification accuracy for unknown-known classes.
 A labelling process is also needed for unknown-unknown data.
 This process may be automated but is typically assumed to be driven by human annotation.
 Previous work in the open-world recognition setting~\citep{rudd2018evm, bendale2015openworld} makes the assumption that the learning agent has access to a large dataset for known classes.
 This assumption is not realistic in any situation where the learning agent must adapt rapidly to novel information, and therefore fails the requirements of true open-world learning where the learning agent must be able to integrate new classes given limited labeled data.
-Our proposed few-shot open-world recognition setting assumes that the agent will only be provided with a small set of labels for any novel class (unknown-unknown class) that it encounters.
-We further partition this setting into small-context and large-context: \begin{itemize} \item In the \textbf{small-context} setting the agent has no labeled examples of test classes at training time and is limited to a small set of labels for a set of unknown-known classes.
-The agent is evaluated with respect to classification of unknown-known classes and detection of unknown-unknown classes. \item In the \textbf{large-context} setting, the agent has access to labeled examples of test-time classes and performance is evaluated with respect to classification of known-known and unknown-known classes, and detection of unknown-unknown classes. \end{itemize}
+We argue that the agent should be able to meaningfully learn novel classes from only a small set of labeled examples.